machinable-org/machinable/docs/README.md

           "
         },
         {
-          x: 136,
+          x: 125,
-          y: 88,
+          y: 155,
           width: 176,
           height: 25,
           value: "
-          Save results hassle-free to local and remote locations, or use temporary store during development "
+          Save results to local and remote locations, or use temporary store during development "
-        }
-    ],
-    storage: [
-        {
-          x: 163,
-          y: 18,
-          width: 170,
-          height: 25,
-          value: "
-          Data store is managed and abstracted, local or in the cloud "
         },
         {
-          x: 345,
+          x: 53,
-          y: 18,
+          y: 175,
-          width: 285,
+          width: 110,
           height: 25,
           value: "
-          Run queries against the store to find the observation data you need "
-        },
-        {
-          x: 20,
-          y: 43,
-          width: 500,
-          height: 50,
-          value: "
-          Retrieve results using a high-level interface that works particularly well in interactive environments "
+          Leverage hassle-free local or remote execution and implement your own "
         }
     ]